350 products

 Expert Reviews — Vintage 2019

-Neal Martin writes: The 2019 has a beguiling bouquet with red berry fruit, truffle and light Provençal herb scents that are beautifully defined.
-The palate is medium-bodied with pliant tannins.
-This is exquisite in terms of balance, silky smooth, building gradually with a harmonious and quite effortless finish.
-Divine - this is a stellar showing.
-Tasted blind at the Southwold annual tasting. - Vinous 97
+Vinous (Neal Martin) 97 Points: Beguiling bouquet with red berry fruit, truffle and light Provençal herb scents, beautifully defined.
+Medium-bodied with pliant tannins — exquisite in terms of balance, silky smooth, building gradually with a harmonious and quite effortless finish.
+Divine.
+A stellar showing.

-Georgina Hindle writes: A rich, full and heady nose.
-On the palate there's ripe blackcurrant, red cherries, raspberries and strawberries but also some mint, black pepper and truffle.
+Decanter (Georgina Hindle) 97 Points: Rich, full and heady nose.
+Ripe blackcurrant, red cherries, raspberries and strawberries with mint, black pepper and truffle.
 Excellent precision and density with a seductive dark chocolate edge.
-Feels well handled with a sense of classicism.
-A powerful, muscular and confident wine, but with suppleness - this has density but also grace with a cooling finish comprising liquorice, mint and soft salinity.
+Powerful, muscular and confident, yet with suppleness — density and grace with a cooling finish of liquorice, mint and soft salinity.
 A great wine.
-Drinking - Decanter 97

-James Suckling writes: A perfumed nose of mulberries, plums, chocolate orange and cloves.
-Hints of toffee, too.
-Medium-to full-bodied with firm, ripe tannins.
+James Suckling 95 Points: Perfumed nose of mulberries, plums, chocolate orange and cloves.
+Medium-to-full bodied with firm, ripe tannins.
 Caressing, velvety and rich core of dark fruit.
 So supple and polished.
-88.5% merlot, 7% cabernet sauvignon and 4.5% cabernet franc.
-Drink after 2024. - James Suckling 95
+88.5% Merlot, 7% Cabernet Sauvignon, 4.5% Cabernet Franc.
+Drink after 2024.

-William Kelley writes: The 2019 Gazin is a fleshy, dramatic wine that wafts from the glass with aromas of ripe berry fruit mingled with subtle hints of truffle and violets, its new oak already entirely integrated.
-Medium to full-bodied, velvety and seamless, it's broad and textural, with lively acids, powdery tannins and fine length on the finish. - Robert Parker Wine Advocate 94
+Wine Advocate (William Kelley) 94 Points: Fleshy and dramatic, wafting from the glass with aromas of ripe berry fruit mingled with subtle hints of truffle and violets, new oak already entirely integrated.
+Medium to full-bodied, velvety and seamless, broad and textural with lively acids, powdery tannins and fine length on the finish.

 Winemaker Description